linhmtran168/mac-ca-vscode/README.md

 ## Caveats

-- After installing, a restart my required for the changes to take effect.
+- After installing, a restart is required for the changes to take effect.
 - Only works in MacOS, for other OS, it will do nothing.

 ## Credits